titandc/titan-sc-documentation/titan-sc-cli-snapshot-rotate/README.md

 <img src="/assets/img/windows-create-action.png" width="700"/>

 * `Program/script` : Full path to the `titan-sc.exe` binary.
 In the example: `C:\Program Files\titan-sc\titan-sc.exe`
-* `Add arguments (optional)` : Arguments of the binary to allow the execution of the chosen command.
+* `Add arguments (optional)` : Arguments/options of the binary to execute the chosen command.
 Here: `snapshot rotate --server-uuid "<server_uuid>" -f`
-* `Start in (optional)` : Directory for executing the task.
-In our case, it is necessary to set again the path where the binary is located to allow reading of the configuration file: `"C:\Program Files\titan-sc\"`
+* `Start in (optional)` : Directory for task execution.
+In our case, it is necessary to set again the location of the binary folder in order to read the configuration file: `"C:\Program Files\titan-sc\"`

-*You can test the launch of the task by clicking on the `Run` button on the right panel to verify that it works provided your next snapshot is in more than 30 minutes.*
+*You can test the execution of the task by clicking to the `Run` button on the right panel in order to verify that it actually works (please remember to wait at least 30 minutes between two consecutive snapshots of the same server).*

 Validate the creation of the task.

-The snapshot is created and can be viewed on the Titan SmallCloud interface.
+The snapshot is now created and can be viewed on the Titan SmallCloud interface.